oplatek/kaldi-thesis/README.md

  * Then you can click on one of the wavs displayed by the webpage or put a similar line at your urlbar :
  `http://localhost:8000/?dir=source_wavs&play=source_wavs/jurcic-001-120912_134200_0001993_0002036.wav`
- * At kronos/loki/sol launched the website on localhost and use lync (press g) and paste
+ * At kronos/loki/sol launched the website on localhost and use `lynx` (press g) and paste
     `http://localhost:8000/?dir=source_wavs`

 Git settings Vystadial